getporter/operator/docs/content/resources.md

 By default, the job uses the getporter/porter-agent:latest image.
 The AgentConfig CRD represents the configuration that the operator should use when executing Porter on Kubernetes, which is known as the Porter agent.

+A default AgentConfig is generated for you by the **configureNamespace** custom action of the porter-operator bundle.
 You can change the configuration for running Porter by creating an AgentConfig resource and overriding relevant fields.
 Depending on the desired scope of that configuration either reference that AgentConfig directly on the installation or name the AgentConfig default and define it in the installation namespace or the porter-operator-system namespace.